chef-boneyard/chef-rfc/new/resources-anywhere.md

 It is possible to replace a class in Ruby (you can simply go assign ).
 Due to the way this is implemented, the new class will in fact be used (which is sort of what a user would expect).
 However, it's janky and something we'd like to warn about.
 When the user attempts to use the resource (by typing `my_resource`), we will check in `build_resource` that the class has not changed from what was originally registered, and emit a warning that the class isn't what we expect and that they should contact the author of the new class to get the warning fixed.

-To *legitimately* do this, you should use `chef_recipe_dsl` instead.
+To *legitimately* do this, you should use `provides` instead.

 #### `resources` conflicts between cookbooks

-Cookbooks will now be given an official namespace, `Chef::LoadedCookbooks::NAME`, to place things in.
-Resources in `resources/x.rb` (and providers in ) will be created in that namespace to avoid these conflicts.
-Constant access will remain the same (since superclasses are in the constant lookup chain).
+In Chef 13, LWRPs will not be placed in any namespace at all.
+We will use a new anonymous class (`Class.new(Chef::Resource)`) and we will explicitly call `provides :name`.
+If the user calls `provides :name` themselves, we will *not* give it an implicit name (this is how they can override it).

-Accessing such resources directly via `Chef::Resource` is deprecated.
+Accessing these LWRPs directly via `Chef::Resource` is deprecated in Chef 12.
 For backwards compatibility, these resources will also be aliased into `Chef::Resource` in Chef 12, with a deprecation warning for people who subclass or initialize from that location.

 #### `require 'chef/resource/file'`

 As the resources are moving, *requires* are also moving.
 In Chef 12, we will emit a deprecation warning when you require 'chef/resource/x' instead of 'chef/resources/x', but it will still work.

-#### Redefining `dsl_name`

-Redefining `dsl_name` is deprecated and will not work in 13.
-In Chef 12, the base `Chef::Resource` will include a `method_defined` hook that lets us detect this, cause the DSL to change, and emit a warning.

 #### Creating anonymous resource classes